yassinfrh/RT_assignment2/README.md

 After launching the program, four windows will pop up:

-- **Rviz** is a tool for ROS visualization and it's used for debug and add additional functionalities to the robot, so you can ignore it
+- **Rviz** is a tool for ROS visualization and it's used for debugging and adding additional functionalities to the robot, so you can ignore it
 - **Gazebo** is the 3D visualization environment in which you'll see the arena and the robot moving around it
 - **info_node.py** is the window in which the information about the robot is printed
 - **client.py** is the window in which the user can input the desired position or cancel it